 In September of that year, Adidas’ James Harden-branded kicks finally overtook Jordans in sales, prompting NPD sports industry analyst Matt Powell to tweet, “This is an achievement I never thought I would see in my lifetime.”

 Adidas stock spiked more than 44% in the first eight months after making the Harden deal, according to Seeking Alpha.

 Casper and West Elm

-Anyone who read any business news in 2016 or 2017 likely heard of smart startup Casper.
-In 2016, the mattress delivery company teamed with West Elm furniture stores, bringing the scrappy online brand into the visibility of brick-and-mortar storefronts.
+In 2016, a mattress delivery company startup named Casper teamed up with West Elm furniture stores, bringing the scrappy online brand into the visibility of brick-and-mortar storefronts.

-The trendy company, backed by celebs like Leonardo DiCaprio and Tobey Maguire, saw its sales double in 2016, reaching heights of $200 million.
-The deal ended in September 2017, however, when West Elm partnered with competing mattress brand, Leesa — which, if anything, should make the upstart one to watch in 2018.
+The trendy company, backed by celebrities like Leonardo DiCaprio and Tobey Maguire, saw its sales double in 2016, reaching heights of $200 million.
+The deal ended in September 2017, however, when West Elm partnered with competing mattress brand Leesa.
+However, Casper has held steady as a multimillion-dollar company well into 2020.

 Target and UNICEF